 The pathetic truth is these are all false, and they’re all the result of either outdated or completely inaccurate generalizations.
 (Japanese women do this, too. see: Japanese Women’s Common Misconceptions about Western Men)

 I’m going to walk you through each of these in brief.
 Sorry if I crush your dreams.
-Japanese women are still, for the most part, well presented, well mannered, and charming.
+Japanese women are still, for the most part, well-presented, well-mannered, and charming.
 Simply being well-composed and smiling a lot, while dressed and made up impeccably, goes a long way, even with no words.
-But let’s just get real for a sec here, mmkay.
+But let’s get real for a sec here, mmkay.

 Roll the misconceptions…

 Japanese women are materialistic

 “They love shopping, they love designer labels, and they love to spend money on high heels and high fashion.”
 In fairness, there’s a truth to this one.
 But to put it in context, Tokyo is an international fashion mecca.
 You will see hordes of stylishly outfitted women walking the streets of Tokyo.
 Not so long ago, you’d see them decked out to the nines on any occasion, with expensive designer bags and the latest styles.
 Heck, they made the styles.